 Banana chips and dark chocolate chips, string cheese, grapes, turkey roll ups, almonds

 Orange slices, raspberries, layered Mexican bean dip with tortilla chips, mini oatmeal cookie

 Tomatoes, hummus with feta cheese, cucumber slices, crackers, chocolate chips

 - If packing lunch for school, make sure that you are aware of any peanut or other food restrictions that the school might have in place.

 - When packing lunch for yourself or your child, think about the other members of your family too.
-While assembling Jake’s lunch I’ll put together a similar spread for my husband to take to work, or I’ll set aside some of the same food for my two year old to eat at home for lunch the next day.
+While assembling my son’s lunch I’ll put together a similar spread for my husband to take to work, or I’ll set aside some of the same food for my young daughter to eat at home for lunch the next day.
 While you’ve got all that food out, think ahead a little.
 It’ll save you time in the long run.

 - Adjust the portion size based on whether the lunch is for an adult or child.
 When packing Jake’s lunch his portion sizes are smaller than those pictured here.